-Firm, fast running and extremely enjoyable
+Firm, fast running and quietly getting better

 Luffenham Heath